Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experiments

 \subsection{Comparing policies on two non-SA examples}

 In this section, we consider the same set of policies as in \Cref{sec:experiments:compare-non-ugap} and compare their performances on two examples that violate SA (Assumption~1 of \cite{HonXieCheWan_23}) but satisfy our aperiodic unichain assumption.
-We give one of the examples at the end of this subsection, and another one in \Cref{sec:sa-counterexample}, where we also discuss ways to construct more counterexamples to SA.
-To give a high-level idea, each example that we construct requires each arm to strictly follow a particular policy so that it can reach and remain in the states with high rewards, which is hard to achieve by following some virtual actions that are not generated based on the true state of the arm.
+We give one of the examples at the end of this subsection, and another one in Appendix~\ref{app:sa-counterexample}, where we also discuss ways to construct more counterexamples to SA.
+On a high level, in each example that we construct, an arm needs to strictly follow a particular policy to reach and remain in the states with high rewards, which is hard to achieve by following some virtual actions that are not generated based on the true state of the arm.

 The simulation results are shown in \Cref{fig:non-sa}.
-Note that FTVA is simulated for $1.6\times 10^5$ time steps with five sample paths, whereas the other policies are simulated for $2\times 10^4$ time steps with five sample paths.
+Note that in each replication, the initial state of each arm is independently sampled from the uniform distribution over the state space; FTVA is simulated for $1.6\times 10^5$ time steps with five replications, whereas the other policies are simulated for $2\times 10^4$ time steps with five replications.
 Despite the longer simulations, the performances of FTVA still exhibit significant variability with large confidence intervals.
 In both examples, FTVA perform worse than the other policies, especially in the RB problem considered in \Cref{fig:non-sa:eleven-state}, whose single-armed MDP has a larger state space.
 In contrast, the ID policy and the two version of the set-expansion policy demonstrate solid performances, though not quite reaching the performances of the LP index policy.
 The Whittle index policy is not well-defined on these two examples due to the multichain nature of the single-armed MDPs (see \cite{GasGauKhu_23} for details).

 \paragraph{Definition of one of the non-SA examples.}